Connect with a certified trainer for free

 Hip Flexor Strain Causes, Symptoms & Treatment Options

-The hip flexors are groups of muscles that connect your femur (thighbone) to your pelvis.
-They allow you to bend and lift your knee towards your body.
+The hip flexors connect the femur (thighbone) to the pelvis and allow you to bend and lift your knee towards your body.
 These muscles can become injured if they are stretched too far or torn.
-While anyone can injure their hip flexor muscles, this type of injury, sometimes called a hip strain, is often associated with sports activity
+While anyone can injure their hip flexor muscles, this type of injury, sometimes called a hip strain or hip muscle pull, is often associated with sports activity.

 Hip Flexor Strain Hero Image 2